Aphilodon bahianus

-Aphilodon bahianus is a species of soil centipede in the subfamily Aphilodontinae, a clade formerly known as the family Aphilodontidae but now deemed a subfamily within the family Geophilidae.
+Aphilodon bahianus, the Bahian aphilodon, is a species of soil centipede in the subfamily Aphilodontinae, a clade formerly known as the family Aphilodontidae but now deemed a subfamily within the family Geophilidae.
 This centipede can reach 21 mm in length and can have either 63 or 65 pairs of legs.
 This species is found in Brazil.

 Discovery

 This species was first described in 2022 by the biologists Victor C. Calvanese and Antonio D. Brescovit.
 The original description of this species is based on 22 specimens (12 females and 10 males), including a female holotype and four paratypes (two females and two males).
-These specimens were collected in 2018 from four different localites, all in the state of Bahia in northeastern Brazil.
-The species A. bahianus is named for its type locality.
+These specimens were collected in 2018 from four different localites, all in the state of Bahia in northeastern Brazil, the place the species was named after.
 The type specimens are deposited in the Instituto Butantan in São Paulo, Brazil.

+Etymology

+The genus name Aphilodon comes from Ancient Greek ἀ- (a-), meaning "-less," φίλος (phílos), meaning "loving," and ὀδούς (odoús), meaning "tooth."
+The specific epithet bahianus refers to Bahia, the state in Brazil where the species was discovered.

 Distribution and habitats

 This centipede is the first species of the genus Aphilodon found in the state of Bahia in Brazil.
 The original description of this species is based on specimens found in four relatively distant municipalities in the state of Bahia, suggesting a broad range for this species: Nine specimens including the type specimens were collected from the Parque Nacional do Descobrimento in Prado, ten specimens from the Reserva Biológica de Una in Una, two specimens from the Parque Municipal de Mucugê in Mucugê, and one specimen from the Parque Nacional da Chapada da Diamantina in Andaraí.
 This wide geographic distribution includes not only the Atlantic Forest but also the Caatinga biome and transition areas.
 Specimens were found just below rotten logs or about 5 cm to 10 cm below the surface, either in large forests or in small forest fragments in open areas.